tjcchen/docker-crash-course/README.md

 cat file1.txt file2.txt > combined.txt

 # append a new of text to a file
-echo a bottom line of text >> combined.txt
+echo "a bottom line of text" >> combined.txt
 ```

 ## Virtual Machines vs Containers